-Multidisciplinary research and expertise tell us that individuals who exhibit higher levels of Emotional Agility, Accountability, Belonging, and Gratitude will do less harm to themselves and to others.
+Multidisciplinary research and expertise tell us that individuals who exhibit higher levels of Emotional Agility, Accountability, Empathy, and Gratitude will do less harm to themselves and to others.
 Our methodology nurtures tangible skills in students that help lead to greater outcomes of these four pillars.
 These are the pillars on which significance and belonging will flourish and healthy relationships form.

 What if we had a culture of connected humans, who felt invested in building compassionate communities?

 We know that a victim-centered approach means leading with compassion–instead of enacting further trauma.
 We want survivors of harm to be empowered to make the choices that are right for them.
-In action, this looks like training educators how to respond compassionately systems that aid teachers in respondiinstitutional response to be victimcentered

 Our curricula educate with a strengths-based approach.
 Rather than scaring students or telling them what not to do, we lead with the knowledge that’s already in the room.
 Research shows that helping children develop emotional health and wellbeing skills protects them from both violence and its negative effects.
 These skills can help the brain develop agility, even when facing trauma and adversity.
-This type of intervention is more effective the younger the kids start!

 Using research-proven methods, we work to expand our culture’s understanding of harm's impact on individuals and communities.
 We do this by: Providing resources to communities and stakeholders